Kim Sawyer Egir

 Consider adding more engaging content to invite a majority of users to interact.
 Some things to consider:

-Personalization: By focusing on more evergreen (no expiration date), people-focused content rather than event-based content we can give students a better sense of what makes CBA unique.
+Personalization: By including more evergreen, people-focused content rather than only event-based content we can give students a better sense of what makes CBA unique.
 Student spotlight stories, student testimonials, “day in the life” type content is engaging to prospective students and might give current students a more positive connection and feeling of belonging that could impact student success and retention.
-Consider use of video for some of this content
+Consider the use of video for some of this content

 Branding: Implement the new branding and ensure that every page looks like it belongs together to give users a sense of place